Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 1. Open a playback application (such as Window Media Player) and initiate playback, which should be heard throught the headphones.
 2. Four volume levels are available, when pressing SWITCH 1.
 Initially, it is set to the lowest playback level.
 Pressing 2 more times will change the volume from the lowest to the highest playback level.
 Pressing 1 more time will mute audio and LED 1 will blink slowly.
 Pressing the button again will go back to the initial setting, from which the volume sequence began.
-3. “Bass Boost” is demonstrated as follows:
+3.  ï¿½Bass Boostï¿½ is demonstrated as follows:

 Using the SAM E70 Xplained board and the WM8904 Daughter Board

-A “Long Press” of SWITCH 1 will turn on “Bass Boost”.
+A ï¿½Long Pressï¿½ of SWITCH 1 will turn on ï¿½Bass Boostï¿½.
 This will enhance (boost) the lower audio frequencies heard through the headphones.
-You can cycle from boosted audio to normal audio by repeating the “Long Press” of SWITCH1.
+You can cycle from boosted audio to normal audio by repeating the ï¿½Long Pressï¿½ of SWITCH1.

 Using the PIC32 MZ EF Curiosity 2 and the AK4965 Daughter Board

 Pressing SWITCH 2 will turn on LED 2 and the RGB LED will turn blue (indicating boost).
-The audio “Bass Boost” filter will be at its lowest level.
-Pressing SWITCH 2 repeatedly will cycle through 4 levels of “Bass Boost” (4, 6, 8, and 10 dB).
-A “Long” press of SWITCH 2 will turn off the “Bass Boost”, LED 2 will turn off and the RGB LED will turn green.
-Pressing again will turn on “Bass Boost” at the previous level.
+The audio ï¿½Bass Boostï¿½ filter will be at its lowest level.
+Pressing SWITCH 2 repeatedly will cycle through 4 levels of ï¿½Bass Boostï¿½ (4, 6, 8, and 10 dB).
+A ï¿½Longï¿½ press of SWITCH 2 will turn off the ï¿½Bass Boostï¿½, LED 2 will turn off and the RGB LED will turn green.
+Pressing again will turn on ï¿½Bass Boostï¿½ at the previous level.

 ## Control Description